-These reports are available in Portable Document (PDF) format by selecting Reporting > Reports from the Main Menu.
+To access reports, select Reporting > Download reports from the Main Menu.
 The reports are displayed on a search interface.
 For more information on using and customizing this interface, see Using the internal search interface.

-If the Basic Settings > Management > Mail settings > Send reports to address is not set, the system report is sent to the SPS administrator's e-mail address.
+NOTE: If the Basic Settings > Management > Mail settings > Send reports to address is not set, the system report is sent to the SPS administrator's email address.

-Figure 290: Reporting > Reports — Browsing reports
+Figure 323: Reporting > Download reports — Browsing reports

 Reports can be generated for fixed periods: